paymoapp/api/sections/discussions.md

 with the request body containing the updated info.
 You can send only the changed fields.

-Example of request body if you want to change the discussion due date:
+Example of request body if you want to change the discussion description:

 ```json
 {